TRAQ ISA Tree Risk Assessment Qualification

 - A national certification or certificate in arboriculture

-- A state/province-approved and issued arboriculture license or certification
+- A state/province-approved arboriculture license or certification

 Tree Risk Assessment Qualification Application Guide